 (YLE–0AACL ~ 4 CREDITS)

-This course is designed to help students improve their communication skills in reading, writing, listening and speaking in order to succeed across the curriculum.
-Students will gain cultural knowledge, linguistic competence, and a critical awareness of academic conventions as they explore a variety of genres and develop research skills.
+This course is designed to help students build academic and cultural literacy in order to succeed across the curriculum.
+Students will build their writing skills by focusing on specialized language, sentence structure and paragraph structure.
+Students will develop their reading skills, cultural literacy and academic language as they explore Canadian themes in a variety of genres

 LANGUAGE AND CULTURAL LITERACY 11 (ELL Level 1,2 and 3)